CAAPIM/gateway-developer-skeleton-repo/readme.md

 # About
 This is a skeleton repository that you can use as a starting point for your gateway projects.
-Your Gateway project should be structured like a typical Gradle project like the one shown here, which requires two configuration files - build.gradle and settings.gradle.
+To make use of the Gateway Developer plugin, your Gateway project should be structured like a typical Gradle project like the one shown here, which requires two configuration files - build.gradle and settings.gradle.

 In order to use this as a starting point for your projects, follow the instruction guide: [Single Module Gateway Setup](https://github.com/CAAPIM/gateway-developer-skeleton-repo/wiki/Getting-Started-with-the-Gateway-Developer-Repository)